IdentityPython/JWTConnect-Python-CryptoJWT/doc/keyhandling.rst

     >>> keyjar[''] = kb

-**Note** both variants, adds a key bundle to the list of key bundles that belongs to '' it does not overwrite anything that was already there.
+**Note** both variants adds a key bundle to the list of key bundles that belongs to '', it does not overwrite anything that was already there.

 Adding a JWKS is such a common thing that there is a simpler way to do it::